fdileta/gitlab-dbt-project/transform/snowflake-dbt/models/common/common.md

 {% docs fct_ping_instance_metric_rolling_6_months %}

-**Description:** Atomic level instance Service Ping data by ping and metric for all metrics for the last 6 months, including basic identifiers for easy joins out ot dimension tables.
-This model is filtered to the last rolling 6 months to improve query performance during data exploration and analysis.
+**Description:** Atomic level instance Service Ping data by ping and metric for all metrics for the last 6 months, including basic identifiers for easy joins out to dimension tables.
+This model filters `fct_ping_instance_metric` to the last 6 months to improve query performance during data exploration and analysis.
 - The data includes a single row per ping and metric
 - Includes installation, instance, date, product, billing, and subscription identifiers